Popular running culture tends to reflect the beliefs and priorities of the era that generates it.

-Ed’s marathon story is not wonderful and encouraging just because of his superlative time.
-It demonstrates his huge heart and spirit, one that embraces the fact of aging and celebrates it rather than trying to fend it off or conquer it.
+There have always been inspirational runners who defy conventional beliefs regarding aging and human performance.
+Their stories are not so wonderful and encouraging just because of their superlative race times.
+They demonstrate a huge heart and spirit, one that embraces the fact of aging and celebrates it rather than trying to fend it off or conquer it.

 Can I Run Forever?

 In the late 1990’s I met several 70-something runners who joined me at the starting line of the Leadville Trail 100.
 I was deeply moved.
-I knew from that day forward I would be a “lifer.”
-Hence my original coaching slogan was born: “Run Forever.”
+I knew from that day forward I would be a lifer.
+Hence my original coaching slogan was born: “Run Forever!”

-Now, at 61 years young, I’ve become more of a realist.
+Now, at 64 years young, I’ve become more of a realist.
 Even if I were to advance some novel argument touting the merits of running to attain long term health and longevity, the truth of the matter is that the biopsychology of aging remains largely a mystery.
-I personally believe it is entirely dependent on individual human experience.
+I personally believe it is entirely dependent on one’s individual human experience.

 Do You Know Your Fitness Age?